Tomer-Eliahu/rustup-reminder/README.md

 3. If you see a non-error notification, then you are good to go!

 While the extension fails, increase the value.

-If you want to speed up the extension, lower the value until (just before) it fails.
+If you want to speed up the extension, lower the value until (just before) the extension fails.

 ## Release Notes